-The results of the Divestiture are presented as discontinued operations for all periods presented in the accompanying Consolidated Financial Statements, with the exception of the Consolidated Statements of Cash Flows which include the financial results of the KaVo Treatment Unit and Instrument Business for all periods presented.
+The results of the Divestiture are presented as discontinued operations for the years ended December 31, 2022 and 2021 in the accompanying Consolidated Financial Statements, with the exception of the Consolidated Statements of Cash Flows which include the financial results of the KaVo Treatment Unit and Instrument Business.
+As all Deferred Local Closings were completed as of December 31, 2022, there are no assets held for sale as of December 31, 2022 or any discontinued operations reported for the year ended December 31, 2023.